-And the actual authorities are encouraging this behavior, creating snitch lines to help people report neighbors and friends who aren’t isolating after traveling or following physical distancing protocols.
+And the actual authorities are encouraging this behaviour, creating snitch lines to help people report neighbours and friends who aren’t isolating after travelling or following physical distancing protocols.

 But should we be snitching on people around us for seemingly not following the rules?
 Does it actually help slow the spread of COVID-19?

 First, let’s look into why snitching is on the rise.

 Canada, like many other countries around the world, passed a bunch of new regulations in a very short time frame to attempt to flatten the curve of the coronavirus.
 A 14-day quarantine for people who enter the country is now mandatory.
 Most provinces have banned gatherings larger than five people and closed down all non-essential businesses.
 Municipalities are passing their own rules regarding public spaces.
 In Toronto, for example, it’s now illegal to be less than 2 metres from someone from a different household in a park.

 In the early days of physical distancing, it seemed a lot of people were still gathering in parks and beaches; photos of these gatherings went viral and sparked anger.
 Afterwards, some guidelines became hard rules, and various levels of governments opened up snitch lines to report non-compliance, essentially asking citizens to surveil each other and act as an extension of the state.